 Most think they are recyclable, but due to a sneaky layer of polyethylene between layers of paperboard and aluminum, Tetra Paks are not recyclable at all facilities, and separating these layers can be incredibly difficult!
 Be conscious of the packaging you pick when trying to go green and always try to go for the material you know will recycle.

 Tin and Aluminum Cans

 To keep the metal from corroding, beverage manufacturers line the inside of cans with a resin called epoxy.
 Plan ahead and keep your favorite beverage handy in a reusable bottle!

 Try as you might to avoid plastic at the grocery store, most produce will include a sticker made of just that.
-Some grocery stores are now looking into laser marking product to get the same end result, but in the meantime, do your best and bring your own bags for produce.
+Some grocery stores are now looking into laser marking product to get the same end result, but in the meantime, do your best to shop for produce at local farmer's markets!
+If you must go to the grocery store, try and bring your own bags for produce.

 Glass Jar Lids

 Many people use glass jars in an attempt to be environmentally conscious, and while the jar itself is, the metal lids contain a layer of plastic to create a seal and prevent rusting.
 Reuse your jars when possible and be sure to recycle properly when it’s time to part ways!

 Coffee cups might seem like things that are recycled with ease, but did you know these cups are lined with plastic to keep your hot bean water from seeping through?
 See if your favorite coffee spot will fill a reusable thermos, and if not, make your own coffee at home.
 Your wallet and planet will thank you!